pixop/video-compare/README.md

 to the clipboard, and `Ctrl+V` (Windows/Linux) or `Cmd+V` (macOS) to paste a timestamp from the clipboard and seek to that position.

-Use `Ctrl+F` to select a region; cutouts from both frames and their concatenation will be saved as PNGs.
+Use `Shift+F` to select a region; cutouts from both frames and their concatenation will be saved as PNGs.

 ## Build